This the multi-page printable view of this section. Click here to print.

 Choosing serializers

-If your SnapshotProjection does not declare anything different, it will be serialized using the default SnapshotSerializer known to your SnapshotSerializerSupplier (when using Spring boot, normally automatically bound as a spring bean).
+If your SnapshotProjection does not declare anything different, it will be serialized using the default SnapshotSerializer known to your SnapshotSerializerSupplier (when using Spring boot, normally automatically bound as a Spring bean).

 In case you want to use a different implementation for a particular ‘SnapshotProjection’, you can annotate it with ‘@SerializeUsing’